thaining7/liri-node-app/README.md

 ### Operating Instructions

-To operate LIRI, simply type node-liri into the terminal to display the instructions of how to use the app.
+To operate LIRI, simply type node liri into the terminal to display the instructions of how to use the app.

 Here is a screenshot demonstrating LIRI: